 The html pages were primarily composed in Notepad++, but I've been adapting to Microsoft's Visual Studio Code and using Amazon's CodeWhisperer extension to expand AI knowledge/interaction.
 If the site grows, I would move twoards EC2 instances for scaling.

-GenAI: Spoken to Story
+GenAI: Spoken to Story (Claude, Comprehend, and Titan)

 Generative Artificial Intelligence (GenAI) has been at the forefront of artistic discussion for years now without much in the way of clear answers regarding proper use cases, copyright laws, or who can claim the model output with only minor tweaks being made.
 However, that shouldn't stop us from using it as ethically as possible as such things are sorted out.
 It's a really useful tool that can be wonderful to approach problems from a different perspective.
 And as advancements are continued to be made, we can easily imagine new processes such as this: